 - Emails and referrals made about you to other agencies

-You have a right to obtain a copy of all this data under section 7 of the Data Protection Act.
+You have a right to obtain a copy of all this data under Article 15 of the General Data Protection Regulation (GDPR).
 This right is known as Subject Access.
 It applies to all data held by any organisation, institution, business, charity or public office.